daivikrao/Real-time-clock/README.md

+# Real-time-clock
+## Description
-# Real-time-clock thats shows the real time by taking the current time from your laptop or pc.Its done using html,css and javascript.
+  * The clock takes in real time from the laptop or PC and displays the current time.
+  * Its done using HTML,basic css and javascript.
+  * The code is free to use.